The Link Between Hearing and Cognition

 Our research activities include the investigation and development of new models of care, especially to those in rural and remote areas, speech perception testing, cognition, bone conduction hearing aids, handling skills and quality of life.

-Hearing loss places a large burden on many aspects of life.
-Research from Ear Science and others has shown that children & adults with a hearing loss have a greater risk of mental health problems, particularly increased anxiety.
+Hearing loss and mental health are often linked.
+Research has shown that hearing loss places a large burden on many aspects of life.
+Research from Ear Science and others has shown that children & adults with hearing loss have a greater risk of mental health problems, particularly increased anxiety.

 Hearing & Ageing